Rolv-Arild/Necto/README.md

 ## Can I watch it learn?

 Yes!
-Check out our (YouTube stream here)[https://www.youtube.com/watch?v=gnIgYNCdP_Y].
+Check out our [YouTube stream here](https://www.youtube.com/watch?v=gnIgYNCdP_Y).

-(Graphs are also available)[https://wandb.ai/rolv-arild/rocket-learn] for our fellow nerds.
+[Graphs are also available](https://wandb.ai/rolv-arild/rocket-learn) for our fellow nerds.